-Michael O. Shea has approximately 25 years of employment law and litigation experience.
+Michael O. Shea has over 25 years of employment law and litigation experience.
 He has successfully litigated as an employment attorney employment cases in both state and federal courts, as well as employment cases in the Massachusetts Commission Against Discrimination and the Equal Employment Opportunity Commission.
 He graduated from Western New England University School of Law in 1989 and was admitted to the Massachusetts Bar in 1989.
 Attorney Shea is also a former Assistant District Attorney for Hampden County, and he is also admitted to practice in the Massachusetts federal district courts, the First Circuit Court of Appeals and the United States Supreme Court.

 Wrongful termination covers the “other reasons” category of unfair dismissals.
 Wrongful termination is a gray area of employment law and often involves determining what is fair dealing and what is not.

 This may involve employees who are fired for serving on a jury, for refusing to break the law, for refusing to commit perjury on behalf of the company in a court of law, for reporting an unsafe working condition or for reporting a crime committed by a company executive.

 It may cover an employee who was fired so that the company could avoid paying a sales commission that was rightfully earned but not paid yet.
 It might include the breach of a promise where the employee delivered his or her part of an employment contract and the employer refused to meet its part of the agreement or terminated the employee to avoid making good on the employer’s commitment.